 What is the District’s rule on wearing masks?

-Students and staff must wear a mask on the bus and inside our school buildings at all times, except in controlled situations where proper social distancing can be maintained, such as lunch or scheduled “mask breaks.”
-We are reviewing our practice for students during recess.
+Students and staff must wear an approved mask on the bus and inside our school buildings at all times, except in controlled situations where proper social distancing can be maintained, such as lunch and snack times.
 All visitors to campus must also wear masks at all times.

 What type of masks will be required for students and staff?